CRUKorg/cruk-pattern-library-api/docs/pages/intro.md

 ## Introduction

-This is a prototype for CRUK content product, listing styling elements and guidelines.
+This is a prototype for CRUK Design System, listing styling elements and guidelines.
 Including base styles, components and patterns.

 It is intended to act as a steping stone towards next generation of organisational Pattern Library.